-- 4.1.1 The MSP shall establish, at aerodromes in The Bahamas, such aeronautical meteorological stations as it determines to be necessary. - 4.1.2 Aeronautical meteorological stations shall make routine observations at fixed intervals.
-At aerodromes, the routine observations shall be supplemented by special observations whenever specified changes occur in respect of surface wind, visibility, RVR, present weather, clouds and/or air temperature. - 4.1.3 The MSP shall arrange for its aeronautical meteorological stations to be inspected at sufficiently frequent intervals to ensure that a high standard of observation is maintained, that instruments and all their indicators are functioning correctly, and that the exposure of the instruments has not changed significantly. - 4.1.4 At aerodromes with runways intended for instrument approach and landing operations, automated equipment for measuring or assessing, as appropriate, and for monitoring and remote indicating of surface wind, visibility, RVR, height of cloud base, air and dew-point temperatures and atmospheric pressure shall be installed to support approach and landing and take-off operations.
-These devices shall be integrated automatic systems for acquisition, processing, dissemination and display in real time of the meteorological parameters affecting landing and take- off operations.
-The design of integrated automatic systems shall observe Human Factors principles and include back-up procedures. - 4.1.5 Where an integrated semi-automatic system is used for the dissemination/display of meteorological information, it shall be capable of accepting the manual insertion of data covering those meteorological elements which cannot be observed by automatic means. - 4.1.6 The observations shall form the basis for the preparation of reports to be disseminated at and beyond the aerodrome of origin.
+- 4.1.1 The MSP shall establish, at aerodromes in The Bahamas, such aeronautical meteorological stations as it determines to be necessary.
+[An aeronautical meteorological station may be a separate station or may be combined with a synoptic station. - Note: Aeronautical meteorological stations may include sensors installed outside the aerodrome, where considered justified, by the meteorological authority to ensure the compliance of meteorological service for international air navigation with the provisions of this Regulation. - 4.1.2 The MSP should establish, or arrange for the establishment of, aeronautical meteorological stations on offshore structures or at other points of significance in support of helicopter operations to offshore structures, if required by regional air navigation agreement.] - 4.1.3 Aeronautical meteorological stations shall make routine observations at fixed intervals.
+At aerodromes, the routine observations shall be supplemented by special observations whenever specified changes occur in respect of surface wind, visibility, RVR, present weather, clouds and/or air temperature. - 4.1.4 The MSP shall arrange for its aeronautical meteorological stations to be inspected at sufficiently frequent intervals to ensure that a high standard of observation is maintained, that instruments and all their indicators are functioning correctly, and that the exposure of the instruments has not changed significantly.

+[Note: Guidance on the inspection of aeronautical meteorological stations including the frequency of inspections is given in the Manual on Automatic Meteorological Observing Systems at Aerodromes (Doc 9837).

+- 4.1.5 At aerodromes with runways intended for Category II and III instrument approach and landing operations, automated equipment for measuring or assessing, as appropriate, and for monitoring and remote indicating of surface wind, visibility, RVR, height of cloud base, air and dew-point temperatures and atmospheric pressure shall be installed to support approach and landing and take-off operations.]
+These devices shall be integrated automatic systems for acquisition, processing, dissemination and display in real time of the meteorological parameters affecting landing and take-off operations.
+The design of integrated automatic systems shall observe Human Factors principles and include back-up procedures. - 4.1.6 [At aerodromes with runways intended for Category I instrument approach and landing operations, automated equipment for measuring or assessing, as appropriate, and for monitoring and remote indicating of surface wind, visibility, runway visual range, height of cloud base, air and dew-point temperatures and atmospheric pressure should be installed to support approach and landing and take-off operations.
+These devices should be integrated automatic systems for acquisition, processing, dissemination and display in real time of the meteorological parameters affecting landing and take-off operations.
+The design of integrated automatic systems should observe Human Factors principles and include back-up procedures.]

+- [Note: Guidance material on the application of Human Factors principles can be found in the Human Factors Training Manual (Doc 9683).] - 4.1.7 Where an integrated semi-automatic system is used for the dissemination/display of meteorological information, it shall be capable of accepting the manual insertion of data covering those meteorological elements which cannot be observed by automatic means. - 4.1.8 The observations shall form the basis for the preparation of reports to be disseminated at and beyond the aerodrome of origin.